The Squeeze technique is one of several techniques men can use to develop the ability to control when they ejaculate.

 4. Finally, after 3-4 days of practicing during oral sex, you can then attempt ejaculation control with full penetrative sex.

 5. When having full sex, it is recommended that you use the squeeze technique 2-3 times first during foreplay, before then having sex and continuing to withdraw and use the technique.

 How often and for how long should you practice the squeeze technique?

 The Masters-Johnson method does take a certain amount of dedication on both you and your partner’s behalf.
-It may be then that you only practice the technique once or twice per week, whilst continuing to have normal, free flowing sex on other days.
+It may be then that you only practice the technique once or twice per week, whilst continuing to have normal, free flowing sexual activities between you on other days.